openvswitch/ovs/FAQ.rst

     be fixed and may just be supplanted by the next major release.
 The current LTS release is 2.3.x.

-    For more information on the Open vSwitch release process, refer `release process <release-process.md>`__.
+    For more information on the Open vSwitch release process, refer to `release process <Documentation/release-process.md>`__.

 Q: What Linux kernel versions does each Open vSwitch release work with?